-Goodwill represents the excess of the purchase price over the fair value of the net tangible and identifiable intangible assets acquired in prior business combinations.
-The Company has four reporting units: Defect Inspection, Metrology, Service and Other.
-As of June 30,2015, substantially all of the goodwill balance resided within the Defect Inspection reporting unit.
+Goodwill represents the excess of the purchase price over the fair value of the net tangible and identifiable intangible assets acquired in the current and prior business combinations.
+The Company has four reporting units: Wafer Inspection, Patterning, GSS, and Others.
+The following table presents goodwill balances and the movements by reporting unit during the fiscal years ended June 30, 2017 and 2016: